alexch/rerun/README.md

 * Paul Rangel <https://github.com/ismell>

 # Version History

+* v?
+  * --dir (or -d) can be specified more than once, for multiple directories (thanks again Barry!)

 * v0.8.2
   * bugfix, forcing Rerun to use Listen v1.0.3 while we work out the troubles we're having with Listen 1.3 and 2.1